 If you’ve been feeling like a bundle of nerves lately, you’re not alone.
-Chances are, you’re more stressed out than you’ve ever been in your life, according to the American Psychological Association.
-Whether it’s caused by your work, money worries, or the state of our country, the number of adults experiencing wellbeing symptoms because of their stress—including sleeplessness, anxiety, irritability or anger, and fatigue—increased to 75% in 2017.
-When you’re under the weight of daily stress, the effect on your body is significant.
-One holistic solution for stress and its physical symptoms is massage therapy.
+Whether it’s caused by work, finances, or the state of our country, the number of adults experiencing diminished wellbeing due to stress – including sleeplessness, anxiety, irritability, and fatigue – hit 75% in 2017.

-You may know that you enjoy a good deep tissue or Swedish massage, but have you ever wondered what’s actually happening inside your body that makes massage such an effective stress reliever and pain reducer?
+The effects of stress on your body can’t be overstated, and one holistic solution is massage therapy, but have you ever wondered what’s actually happening inside your body to make massage such an effective stress reliever and pain reducer?
 Today we’re going over the science behind the impact of massage on the body, breaking down each known benefit to understand the mechanisms that make it work.

 2. Pain Relief

-When the muscles in your body receive deep massage, it decreases the activity of the proteins in the body that cause inflammation, called inflammatory cytokines.
-At the same time, the levels of proteins that stimulate the production of mitochondria—which provide the body with energy and speed muscle recovery—are increased.
-This process causes very similar pain relieving effects to over-the-counter pain relief drugs like aspirin and ibuprofen.
+When the muscles in your body receive deep massage, it decreases the activity of the proteins that cause inflammation, called inflammatory cytokines.
+At the same time, the levels of proteins that stimulate the production of mitochondria – which provide the body with energy and speed muscle recovery – are increased.
+This process causes very similar pain relieving effects to over-the-counter drugs like aspirin and ibuprofen.

 3. Better Sleep

-Massage bypasses the body’s natural defense mechanisms to induce deep relaxation while boosting levels of the hormone serotonin, which helps you to feel calmer by encouraging the release of melatonin.
+Poor sleep has been linked to a number of chronic conditions, and sleeping well is a pillar of good health.
+It’s been well documented that professional massage helps your body fall asleep faster and stay asleep longer.
+But how?
+Massage bypasses the body’s natural defense mechanisms to induce deep relaxation while boosting serotonin levels, which helps you to feel calmer by encouraging the release of melatonin.
 Because massage draws your focus away from the worries that invade your mind at night, sleep may come more quickly.
 And when the nagging hip or back pain that used to keep you awake eases up after your massage session, sleep comes more easily.